BWF India Open: Full list of title winners

 BWF categorised India Open as one of the seven BWF World Tour Super 500 events as per new BWF events structure since 2018.
 The India Open was upgraded to a BWF World Tour Super 750 event, effective from 2023.

 As far as history is concerned, Indonesia boasts the most dominant record in the competition’s history, having claimed 21 titles.
 This includes four in men’s singles, two in women’s singles, five in men’s doubles, four in women’s doubles, and six in mixed doubles.
-China, Japan and Thailand follow as the second and third most successful nations, with 15 and nine titles respectively.
+China, Japan and Thailand follow as the second and third most successful nations, with 16 and 10 titles respectively.

-While hosts India has claimed only eight titles including three in men’s singles, three in women’s singles, one in men’s doubles and one in mixed doubles.
+While hosts India has claimed only eight titles including three in men’s singles, three in women’s singles, one in men’s doubles and one in mixed doubles respectively.

 BWF India Open full list of title winners